luisalvarez246/infra-as-code-lab-exercises-lcay/Session_4_Terraform_Tips_n_Tricks/README.md

 ### Steps/Tasks for Goal 2 [Difficulty Rating: 6 (tricky)]

 We are adding an Application Load Balancer (ALB), ECR and an ECS Cluster, service and task to your AWS solution through your Terraform code.
-We recommend continuing to make small commits of your changes to your repo at logicial moments throughout the session.
+We recommend continuing to make small commits of your changes to your repo at logical moments throughout the session.
 In case you wish to learn more about how all these services interact with each other, and how traffic flows through them, [here is a great place to get started](https://medium.com/@tony.mangan/how-aws-ecs-cluster-service-task-target-target-group-and-alb-work-together-7f1a76236ac0).

 As you go through the provided files in this folder, make sure to spend the time to understand the infrastructure being created!